Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-01-09-4096-hz-pure-tone-galactic-chakra-frequency.md

 ---
 layout: post
 title: "4096 hz - Pure Tone Galactic Chakra Frequency"
-description: Have you ever heard of the solfeggio frequencies?
-They are a set of musical tones that are said to have healing and spiritual effects on the human body and mind.
-One of these frequencies is 1740 Hz, which is associated with the chakra of upper homes.
+description: If you are interested in exploring the higher realms of consciousness, you may have heard of the galactic chakra.
+This is the ninth chakra in the 12-chakra system, and it is located about a foot above the crown chakra.
+It is associated with a pure tone of 4096 hz, which is said to activate and balance this energy center.
 subject: 1740 Hz - The Solfeggio Frequency for Upper Homes
 apple-title: 4096 hz - Pure Tone Galactic Chakra Frequency
 app-name: 4096 hz - Pure Tone Galactic Chakra Frequency
 tweet-title: 4096 hz - Pure Tone Galactic Chakra Frequency
-tweet-description: Have you ever heard of the solfeggio frequencies?
-They are a set of musical tones that are said to have healing and spiritual effects on the human body and mind.
-One of these frequencies is 1740 Hz, which is associated with the chakra of upper homes..
+tweet-description: If you are interested in exploring the higher realms of consciousness, you may have heard of the galactic chakra.
+This is the ninth chakra in the 12-chakra system, and it is located about a foot above the crown chakra.
+It is associated with a pure tone of 4096 hz, which is said to activate and balance this energy center.
 og-title: 1740 Hz - The Solfeggio Frequency for Upper Homes
 date: 2023-01-10
 keywords: solfeggio frequency, pure tones, theta waves, delta waves, Brain Beats, Frequencies, White noise, Brain wave entrainment, sound therapy, binaural beats youtube